alorence/django-modern-rpc/docs/config/settings.rst

 Settings
 ========

-This page list all settings that can be used to customize django-modern-rpc's behavior.
-Set it inside you project's ``settings.py``.
+This page lists all settings that can be used to customize django-modern-rpc's behavior.
+Set them inside your project's ``settings.py``.

 Global settings